Ainslie Wood, Hamilton: World War II and after

 Before World War II, about half the lots in Ainslie Wood were vacant.
 Only a few streets had sidewalks then and none were paved.
 By 1955, all of the streets had sidewalks, and almost all were well-paved.
 Many old frame houses were raised to install full basements.
 After 1955, it was popular to cover old houses with aluminum siding.

-Russ Jackson was a post-war celebrity from Ainslie Wood: a star quarterback at McMaster who went on to win three Grey Cups with the Ottawa Rough Riders in the 1950s and '60s, becoming Canada's most famous athlete.

 In the 1960s, Whitney Avenue was extended to Main Street West.
 New sub-divisions sprang up on the old farms west of central Ainslie Wood.
 A new park on Whitney Avenue, Alexander Park, was opened by and named after the Governor General of Canada, Field Marshal Alexander.
 This park now has baseball diamonds and a wading pool.
 In 1966, the 403 Highway was extended up the side of the Escarpment to the south of Ainslie Wood.

 A group of local volunteers based out of St. Margaret's Church (now St. George's) on Emerson Street, the Women's Institute, did much volunteer work.
 They fed hungry families.
 They knit wool mittens and donated books for school children.
 They lobbied successfully for a skating rink to be built on Leland Street, with a hut for children to put on skates.
 The Women's Institute also lobbied for Ainslie Wood's first traffic light, at the corner of Main Street and Broadway Avenue.

 Present

 In recent years, Ainslie Wood has faced many challenges, such as illegal lodging homes for students, a lack of recreational facilities and greenspace, the closure of Prince Philip School, poverty, traffic and zoning issues.
-Ainslie Wood has many strengths, including proximity to McMaster and the forest-covered Escarpment, the Rail Trail, Stroud Park, Alexander Park, two Catholic Schools (Canadian Martyr's and St. Mary's), a Hebrew academy, Columbia International College, several churches of various denominations, a thriving commercial zone along Main Street West and two active community associations: the Ainslie-Wood / Westdale Community Association (AWWCA) and the Ainslie Wood Community Association, or A.W.C.A.
+Ainslie Wood has many strengths, including proximity to McMaster and the forest-covered Escarpment, the Rail Trail, Stroud Park, Alexander Park, two Catholic Schools (Canadian Martyr's and St. Mary's), a Hebrew academy, Columbia International College, several churches of various denominations, a thriving commercial zone along Main Street West and an active community association: the Ainslie Wood Community Association, or A.W.C.A.